- Rejuvenating Senior Voices: Enhancing the Sound and Confidence of Mature Choirs - Forward by Helen Kemp - Published in OCTOBER 2015

 Kemp starts with a myriad of quick-fix solutions to common “choral challenges” and then provides in-depth explanations for choir directors who need more.
 He follows with sections on planning and preparation (including 62 warm-up exercises), as well as an enlightening discussion on motivating and recruiting choir members.

 The result is a truly comprehensive handbook representing true best practices poured into a single incredibly useful and well-organized resource.
-For a complete book review of The Choral Challenge from the Choral Journal, see the blog section of this website.
+For a complete book review of The Choral Challenge from the Choral Journal, click here.

 - Prayer Litany - Available from Choristers Guild